-The calling of each Christian is to be molded into the image of Christ through the work of the Holy Spirit.
-As a college community, we intentionally engage in regular habits by which we participate in this divine work.
+The calling of each Christian is to be moulded into the image of Christ through the work of the Holy Spirit.
+As a college community, we intentionally engage in regular spiritual practices through which we participate in this divine work.

 Christ is the centre of our life together.
 As a witness to this, we reserve time at the heart of our weekly schedule for chapel (Wednesdays, 11 a.m.).
-During this time we sing, hear and respond to Scripture, and experience communion at the Lord's Table, and are sent out to participate in the redemptive work of God in the world.
-Students develop leadership abilities by participating in all aspects of chapel.
+During this time, we gather to acknowledge our need for redemption, embrace God's forgiveness, praise the Lord through song, hear and respond to scripture, engage in small group conversation, receive communion at the Lord's Table, and be sent out to participate in the redemptive work of

+God in the world.
+Students develop leadership abilities by helping facilitate various aspects of chapel.
 Guest musicians and speakers are regular contributors.

-Each weekday morning we gather for Community Praying of the Psalms.
+Each weekday morning, we gather for Community Praying of the Psalms.
 This devotional time allows God's Word to guide us in praise, thanksgiving, and lament as we faithfully navigate the ups and downs of life.

-During our annual prayer retreat in January the ABC community spends a day at a local retreat centre for an extended time of prayer, solitude, soul care, and community building.
+During our annual prayer retreat in January, the ABC community spends a day at a local retreat centre for an extended time of prayer, solitude, soul care, and community building.

-Outside of campus life, students, faculty, and staff are active participants in a local church community.
-We also regularly engage in prayer, Scripture reading, and other spiritual practices.
+Outside of campus life, students, staff, and faculty are active participants in a local church community.
+We also regularly engage in prayer, scripture reading, and other spiritual practices.